SECTION

 - Educate employees on the benefits and value of OKRs.

-- Regularly update progress: encourage regular updates from team members regarding their progress toward OKRs.
-This helps identify any deviations early on and enables timely corrective actions.
+- Encourage regular updates from team members regarding their progress toward OKRs.

-- Implement agile methodologies: adopting agile methodologies can help break down OKRs into smaller, manageable tasks.
-This enables better tracking and measurement of progress.
+- Adopt agile methodologies to help break down OKRs into smaller, manageable tasks.

 Here are a few helpful resources to help you write effective OKRs: